abhinavsharma/blog/_posts/2021-06-07-software-copycats.md

 This is Economics 101.
 If there's no competition then over time, pricing for successful tools escalates, especially if their primary funding comes from B2B sales.

-Here's a few **tools I absolutely love** to use and am a happy paying customer for, but their functionality is fairly commoditized and their prices are relatively high for their complexity.
+Here's a few **tools I absolutely love** to use and am a happy paying customer for, but their functionality is fairly commoditized at this point and their prices are relatively high for their complexity.

 - Calendly: $10/month
 - Roam: $15/month